SoftwareTree/gilhari_ecommerce_example/REVERSE_ENGINEERING.md

 ### The Gilhari Solution
 Reverse engineering bridges this gap by:
 - **Automatic Relationship Detection**: Infers foreign key relationships from database metadata
-- **Object-Oriented Mapping**: Creates intuitive Java classes with navigation methods
+- **Object-Oriented Mapping**: Creates intuitive Java classes with relationship arrays for object navigation
 - **LLM-Friendly Structure**: Generates models that LLMs can easily understand and manipulate
 - **Zero SQL Required**: Eliminates the need for complex SQL queries